braxda/law_demos/README.md

 This project is for demonstration purposes only.

+See [ATTRIBUTION.md](./ATTRIBUTION.md) for a complete list of third-party libraries, frameworks, and resources used in this project, along with their respective licenses.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.